ArtSabintsev/Zephyr/README.md

 Before performing each sync, Zephyr automatically checks to see if the data in NSUserDefaults or NSUbiquitousKeyValueStore is newer.
 To make sure there's no overwriting going on in a fresh installation of your app on a new device that's connected to the same iCloud account, make sure that your NSUserDefaults are registered ***BEFORE*** calling any of the Zephyr methods.

+***
+#####Choose to Sync All Keys or Select Keys

+Syncing ***ALL*** NSUserDefaults will sync every key, including those that aren't related to your application.
+This can cause issues so unless you have a reason to sync every key, you should choose to sync only those keys requiring iCloud sync for your app.

 **Sync all NSUserDefaults**
 ```Swift
 Zephyr.sync()